 Sourdough Rye Bread

-Rye flour works very well in sourdough breads and it is the only way I have used it.
-Rye is high in the enzymes that break starches into sugars which can lead to gummy breads.
-If made with a sourdough starter the enzymes action is slowed and the texture of the bread will be more pleasing to most people.
+Rye flour works very well in sourdough bread and it is the only way I have used it.
+Rye is high in the enzymes that break starches into sugars which can lead to gummy bread.
+If made with a sourdough starter the action of the enzymes is slowed and the texture of the bread will be more pleasing to most people.

-Breads containing up to 40% rye flour are usually called “rye bread.”
+Bread containing up to 40% rye flour is usually called “rye bread.”
 Jewish Sour Rye (New York Rye, Deli Rye) is a familiar example.